osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

         show_source: no
         heading_level: 6

-### The sanitation function
+### The main filter function of the sanitizer

-The sanitation function receives a single object of type `ProcessInfo` which has with three members:
+The filter function receives a single object of type `ProcessInfo` which has with three members:

  * `place`: read-only information about the place being processed.